Student Experience

 The Spanish Club seeks unity for Spanish students and all members of the Loyola Blakefield community (faculty and staff are welcome) interested in learning Spanish.
 The Spanish Club studies the culture and traditions of Spanish-speaking countries by examining art, music, cinema, poetry, and literature.
 This allows faculty and students to interact, practice spoken Spanish, and learn about Hispanic cultures in a relaxed atmosphere.
 The club also seeks to create networking opportunities between Hispanic students at Loyola and other schools in the area.

-The Spanish Club meets each Thursday from 3:05 to 4:00 in Wheeler 202.
+The Spanish Club meets each Wednesday from 3:00 to 3:45 in Wheeler 205A.
 Please contact Mr. Bahamon for more information.

 • Speech & Debate